X-TECH-Software-Company-LTD/Android-URL-Schemes/README.md

 startActivity(intent);
 ```

-2. if reciever application is your app.
+2. if sender application is your app.

 ```
 Intent intent = new Intent(Intent.ACTION_VIEW);